madhubanti0007/terraform-code-samples/terraform-resource-provision-using-remote-state/README.md

 In this project you create a resource group for which terraform state information is stored in terraform.tfstate file which is located in the azure storage account.
+The storage account is created under [terraform-remote-storage](https://github.com/madhubanti0007/terraform-code-samples/tree/master/terraform-remote-storage)